- Title Ponga Eastern Asturias

 The Ponga Park maintains a high environmental diversity, representative of the central-eastern mountains of Asturias, as well as a remarkable degree of conservation of its natural resources (geological, plant and animal).

-In the Ponga Natural Park dogs must be under the effective control of their owner (preferably on a leash), except for herd guarding dogs, hunting dogs and guide dogs.
+In the Ponga Natural Park, dogs must be under the effective control of their owner (preferably on a leash), except for herd guarding dogs, hunting dogs and guide dogs.

-ACTIVITIES NOT ALLOWED
+ACTIVITIES NOT PERMITTED

 - Causing a nuisance to wildlife or damaging flora.